AidanDoesAll/YmapTemplate/README.md

+1. Place the templates folder into your resources folder
-1. Place all .Ymap files into "stream"
+2. Place all .Ymap files into "stream"
-2. Dont touch anything else
+3. Dont touch anything else

 ---PersonInfo---